 Take your time, breathe and don’t choose things based on what they can offer you.
 Every job can give you a comfortable life as long as you can excel in it.
 Take the initiative and do an internship or part-time job and discover your calling.
 Take me for a living example, I never knew that I would become a model in this industry.
 In the blink of an eye, I have been in the media scene for ten years.

 9)What is one thing you will tell your past self and future self?

-To my past self: Always stay humble, treasure whatever you have.
+To my past self: Always stay humble, and treasure whatever you have.